lukecav/awesome-wp-developer-tools/README.md

 * [Customize Posts](https://wordpress.org/plugins/customize-posts/) - Manage posts and postmeta via the Customizer.
 * [Easy Query](https://wordpress.org/plugins/easy-query/) - Easy Query is the fastest and simplest way to build and display WordPress queries without writing a single line of code.
 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake data to your WordPress instalation, great for developers who need testing.
+* [FastDev](https://wordpress.org/plugins/fastdev/) - Provides helpful information and functions for WordPress developers to make the development even faster.
 * [HookPress](https://github.com/mohland/hookpress) - HookPress turns your WordPress-internal hooks into webhooks.
 Possible uses include generating push notifications or extending WordPress with non-PHP.
 * [Invalid Login Redirect](https://github.com/CodeParrots/Invalid-Login-Redirect) - Invalid Login Redirect is a WordPress plugin that allows you to specify the number of times a user can enter invalid credentials before being redirected to a custom page of your choosing.
 * [Laps](https://github.com/Rarst/laps) - Light WordPress profiler.